 - Click “Open” to connect to the instance.

 Enhanced security without the hassle

 Not all OpenStack instances will be booted from Horizon, of course; it’s very common to boot an instance from the command line, and the OpenStack Compute (Nova) CLI does provide the –key-name parameter to enable you to add an existing key pair to an instance as it boots.
 (Note that you must add the key to the cluster first.)

 Looking for an easier way to deploy OpenStack?
-OpenStack Fuel lets you deploy OpenStack with a few clicks of your mouse.
+OpenStack Fuel software lets you deploy OpenStack with a few clicks of your mouse.
 Download it now with Mirantis OpenStack.